 Come up with a bedtime plan and do your best to stick with that routine, in that specific order, each night.
 A bedtime routine might look something like this: warm bath, put on pajamas, brush teeth, brush hair, read a book, sing a lullaby, give a kiss, turn off the light.
 Of course, you can customize this to include or exclude any activities you’d like.
 Whatever works best for you and your child!
 Having a consistent bedtime routine signifies to your child that it’s time to wind down and go to sleep—and makes sticking to bedtime that much easier.

 With these tips, you can try to avoid a bit of that unpredictability that comes with a baby’s sleeping schedule.
 Teaching that precious baby of yours to get accustomed to a nightly routine will help you and your little one sleep a little sweeter.
 Until your significant other starts snoring, of course.

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (and your sanity) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (and your sanity).
+Discuss your child’s sleep routine with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!